 - Are the data points you’re sending easy to ingest?
 Too many unique combinations of metric, source, and tag slow down the environment and make it hard to understand what’s going on when you look at charts.

 - Are you actually using all the data you send in?
 It’s tempting to send all data to Wavefront, and then analyze what seems suitable.
 But if you examine which data your dashboards and queries actually use, you might be able to get faster query displays and more easily stay within your allocated PPS budget.

 Find Slow Queries and Improve Dashboard Response

-You can find queries that are exceptionally slow by checking the Slow Queries dashboard.
+You can find queries that are exceptionally slow by checking the Slow Query dashboard.